Skip to main content

 2. Add a Webhook component and a Parser component to your flow.

-The Parser component extracts relevant data from the raw payload received by the Webhook component.
+These two components are commonly paired together because the Parser component extracts relevant data from the raw payload received by the Webhook component.

 3. Connect the Webhook component's Data output to the Parser component's Data input.